codynoskov/barik-cf/cms/blocks/custom-study-plans-discovery.md

 * which problem they are facing after opening our system? (coming to a problem statement)
 * how to make them stay? (improving the retention)

-W﻿e did an initial exploration of students pain points.
-For that we used our base of user interviews and specifically invited a couple of users to talk about their day-to-day struggles.
+We did an initial exploration of students pain points.

+For that we used our knowledge base of user interviews and discussed possible students challenges with our User Research department.
+What was specifically useful – is to invite a couple of students to talk about their day-to-day issues in a form of free floating user interviews and asking them to complete a couple of task within our system.

 **So what stops students from using their subscription/trial?**